 NOTE – The time codes defined in reference [3] consist of an optional P-Field (Preamble Field), which identifies the time code and its characteristics and a mandatory T-Field (Time Field).
 Examples of time codes are CCSDS Unsegmented Time Code and CCSDS Day Segmented Time Code.
 Examples of characteristics are ambiguity period, epoch, length, and resolution.

-The time code selected shall be fixed for a given data path throughout all Mission Phases.
+The time code selected shall be fixed for a given managed data path throughout all Mission Phases.

 If the characteristics of the chosen time code are fixed, the corresponding P-field (as described in reference [3]) need not be present.
 If the characteristics are allowed to change, the P-field shall be present so as to identify the changes.

-The presence or absence of the P-field in the Time Code Field shall be fixed for a given data path throughout all Mission Phases.
+The presence or absence of the P-field in the Time Code Field shall be fixed for a given managed data path throughout all Mission Phases.
 If present, it shall immediately precede the T-field that is defined in reference [3].

 Ancillary Data Field